aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 Use the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class to create the required merge template using Aspose.Words.
 You can include a text, a merge field, and a line break in such a template using the [InsertTextInput](https://reference.aspose.com/words/net/aspose.words/documentbuilder/inserttextinput/), [InsetField](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertfield/), and [InsertParagraph](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertparagraph/) methods.

-The following code example shows how to create a mail merge template:
+The following code example shows how to create a Mail Merge template:

 {{< gist "aspose-words-gists" "0a1baaa127443b485cc692c8d98ee353" "create-mail-merge-template.cs" >}}